xjxu21/xjxu21.github.io/_pages/about.md

   - /about.html
 ---

 Hi, this is Xiaojie Xu(徐啸捷).
-I am a Ph.D. student in Information Science and Technology at [The University of Tokyo](https://www.i.u-tokyo.ac.jp/index_e.shtml).

 Recently, my research focuses on:

 - [Interactive World Models](#interactive-world-models)
 - [Multimodal Understanding and Generation](#multimodal-understanding-and-generation)